Bob Saget: Death

 At about 4 p.m.
-ET on January 9, 2022, Saget was found unresponsive in his room at a Ritz-Carlton hotel near Williamsburg in Orange County, Florida.
-He had missed his scheduled checkout time, and family members became concerned after being unable to contact him.
-Emergency responders pronounced him dead at the scene; he was 65 years old.
-No cause of death was immediately announced, though the local sheriff and medical examiner both stated that there was no evidence of foul play or drug use.
+ET on January 9, 2022, Saget was found dead in his room at a Ritz-Carlton hotel near Williamsburg in Orange County, Florida.
 At the time of his death, Saget was on a stand-up tour and had performed in Ponte Vedra Beach the previous evening.
-His funeral took place on January 14, and he was buried at Mount Sinai Memorial Park Cemetery near the graves of his parents and sister.

 An autopsy report released on February 9 found that Saget had blunt head trauma from an accidental blow to the back of his head, most likely from a fall, and had subsequently died from the resulting injuries (subdural hematoma and subarachnoid hemorrhage) in his sleep.
 He was infected with COVID-19 at the time, though there were no signs that it played a role in his death.
-On February 15, Saget's family sued to prevent county officials from releasing additional documents from the investigation of his death, arguing that their graphic content would present privacy violations; on March 14, a permanent injunction was issued against releasing the documents.
+His funeral took place on January 14, and he was buried at Mount Sinai Memorial Park near the graves of his parents and sister.
+On February 15, Saget's family sued to prevent county officials from releasing additional documents from the investigation of his death, arguing that their graphic content would present privacy violations.
+On March 14, a permanent injunction was issued against releasing the documents.

 Tributes

-News of Saget's death broke during a broadcast of America's Funniest Home Videos, of which he was the original host, and the network interrupted the program to announce it.
+News of Saget's death broke during a broadcast of America's Funniest Home Videos, of which he was the original host, and ABC interrupted the program to announce it.
 A tribute video was posted on the show's official YouTube channel, and a dedication to Saget was added before the credits of the following episode.
-Clips of Saget's hosting of the show were run from January 16 to the end of 2021-22 season on America's Funniest Home Videos as tribute as well.
+Clips of Saget's hosting of the show were run from January 16 to the end of 2021–22 season on America's Funniest Home Videos as tribute as well.

 Saget had been honored with donations and offers to help the charity Scleroderma Research Foundation (SRF), whose board of directors Saget served on since 2003.
 According to a statement made by the foundation's executive director on January 13, 2022, the foundation received donations from more than 1,500 donors from all over the world, totaling more than $90,000.
 Additionally, a donation of $1.5 million was awarded to the charity by one of its board members in the form of a grant, which will match every donation made in memory of Saget.

 A tribute special was filmed at The Comedy Store by Saget's longtime friend Mike Binder on January 30; titled Dirty Daddy: The Bob Saget Tribute and featuring footage from a private memorial held at Jeff Franklin's home, it was released on Netflix on June 10, 2022.